Kinsta vs SiteGround for Small Business 2026: Which Host Actually Wins?

 | Cloud Starter | ~$100/mo | ~$100/mo | Unlimited | 40 GB |

-Hot take: The promotional pricing is honestly a bit of a trap if you don't read the fine print. $2.99/month sounds incredible — until you're renewing at $17.99.
-Still cheaper than Kinsta, but that sticker shock catches people badly off guard.
-Read.
-The.
-Fine.
-Print.
+Real talk: The promotional pricing is honestly a bit of a trap if you don't read the fine print. $2.99/month sounds incredible until you're renewing at $17.99.
+Still cheaper than Kinsta, but that sticker shock blindsides people.
+Read the fine print carefully.

 Feature-by-Feature Breakdown: Kinsta vs SiteGround for Small Business